Eddy-Arch/ServerGuesser/README.md

 ### to actually guess something.
 Well, it wouldnt be impossible, just very rare.
 # preview
 ## preview images are available. their names are guesser.png and guesser2.png

+# in the future
+###going to add rainbow tables, wordlist support etc